 - Works within 30 minutes

 - Can raise blood pressure

-- Needs to be taken multiple times a day
+- It needs to be taken multiple times a day

 - It can’t be used for children 6 years and younger

-- Not the best option for those who drink alcohol often because it can raise the risk for liver damage
+- Not the best option for those who drink alcohol often because it can raise the risk of liver damage

 Is DayQuil safe to take at night?